elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 ### Managing runtime configurations using the JupyterLab UI

-To create, edit, or delete runtime configurations using the UI select the `Runtimes` tab from the JupyterLab sidebar, or click the `Runtimes` button in the Pipeline Editor.
+To create, edit, clone, or delete runtime configurations using the UI select the `Runtimes` panel from the JupyterLab sidebar, or click the `Runtimes` button in the Pipeline Editor.

   ![Access runtime configurations](../images/access-runtime-configurations.png)

 #### Creating a runtime configuration

 To create a runtime configuration:
-1. Select the `Runtimes` tab from the JupyterLab sidebar.
+1. Open the `Runtimes` panel.
 1. Click `+` to add a new runtime configuration and choose the desired runtime configuration type, e.g. Kubeflow Pipelines or Apache Airflow.
    ![Create runtime configuration](../images/runtime-create-config.png)
 1. Provide a runtime configuration display name, an optional description, and tag the configuration to make it more easily discoverable.